Minimum Housing Standards

-4) If you are not receiving housing assistance, are up to date and current on all rent and fees owed to the landlord and have given the landlord proper notice by Certified Mail and the issues have not been resolved within the reasonable amount of time you have given.
-You can request a Code Enforcement Officer come to your rental unit and check the violations.
+4) If you are not receiving housing assistance from the Housing Choice Voucher program and have given the landlord proper notice by Certified Mail and the issues have not been resolved within the reasonable amount of time you have given.
+You may request a Code Enforcement Officer come to your rental unit to inspect for violations.

 5) The Code Enforcement Officer will review the violations in your residence and compile a list of the violations and send a notice to the landlord.
 (Not all issues may be required to be corrected under the Minimum Housing Standards Code.)